Water retention curve: Method

-The van Genuchten parameters ($\alpha$ and $n$) can be determined through field or laboratory testing.
+The Van Genuchten parameters ($\alpha$ and $n$) can be determined through field or laboratory testing.
 One of the methods is the instantaneous profile method, where water content $\theta$ (or effective saturation $Se$) are determined for a series of suction pressure measurements $\psi$.
 Due to the non-linearity of the equation, numerical techniques such as the non-linear least-squares method can be used to solve the van Genuchten parameters.
 The accuracy of the estimated parameters will depend on the quality of the acquired dataset ($\theta$ and $\psi$).
-When water retention curves are fitted with non-linear least squares, structural overestimation or underestimation can occur.
-In these cases, the representation of water retention curves can be improved in terms of accuracy and uncertainty by applying Gaussian Process regression to the residuals that are obtained after non-linear least-squares.
-This is mostly due to the correlation between the datapoints, which is accounted for with Gaussian Process regression through the kernel function.
+Structural overestimation or underestimation can occur when water retention curves are fitted with non-linear least squares.
+In these cases, the representation of water retention curves can be improved in terms of accuracy and uncertainty by applying Gaussian Process regression to the residuals obtained after non-linear least-squares.
+This is mostly due to the correlation between the data points, which is accounted for with Gaussian Process regression through the kernel function.